 Our physical therapist will perform a careful examination to see whether your particular health challenge will likely respond to certain kinds of manual therapy.
 If you’re showing signs of swelling, muscle spasms, chronic/acute pain, or restricted mobility, we will probably recommend at least one manual therapy technique to go along with your physical therapy exercises and other treatments.
 Our goal is always to help you move better, feel better, and maintain a higher overall standard of health and wellness.

 Could your physical condition use a helping hand?
-Look no further than manual therapy at our El Paso physical therapy centers.
-Contact us at El Paso, TX center today to set up an evaluation from our physical therapist!
+Look no further than manual therapy at our Fyzical therapy centers.
+Contact us at TPC Parkway in Northern San Antonio center today to set up an evaluation from our physical therapist!